 RESERVING A PROPERTY

 A property can be reserved by paying a holding deposit.
-Tenancy agreements are sent through a software call DocuSign and MUST be signed electronically within 7 days.
-All accompanying paperwork is required to be provided to us within 15 calendar days of the property being let. baskeys reserve the right to remarket a property if all of the paperwork is not received within 15 days or should the tenant default on their application.
+Tenancy paperwork is sent through a software call Goodlord and MUST completed within 15 calendar days of the property being let.
+Baskeys reserve the right to remarket a property if all of the paperwork is not received within 15 days or should the tenant default on their application.

 All communication on, before and during your tenancy should be made by the tenants ONLY.
 We are unable to discuss any aspect of your tenancy with another party e.g. guarantors (except in the event of rent arrears).